-Figure 8.2 Different types of shellfish and crustaceans that might contain saxitoxin.
+Figure 8.2: Different types of shellfish and crustaceans that might contain saxitoxin.

-Figure 8.3 A puffer fish, which might contain saxitoxin.
+Figure 8.3: A puffer fish, which might contain saxitoxin.

 Saxitoxin was the first known and most studied toxic component of paralytic shellfish poisoning (PSP).
 The term saxitoxin originates from the species name of the butter clam, Saxidomus giganteus, in which it was first recognised.
 The term saxitoxin can also refer to the entire suite of related neurotoxins that are known collectively as saxitoxins.
-They include saxitoxin (STX), neosaxitoxin (NSTX), gonyautoxin (GTX), and decarbamoylsaxitoxin (dcSTX).
+They include saxitoxin (STX), neosaxitoxin (NSTX), gonyautoxin (GTX), and 124 | Chapter 8 - Toxic chemicals of biological origin decarbamoylsaxitoxin (dcSTX).
 Ingestion of saxitoxin through shellfish contaminated by toxic algal blooms is responsible for PSP.